 Turn your assembly over and place a drop of oil in the hole of your metal spool pinion gear.

 Slide the axle (brass collar side in) back into the spool pinion gear until you hear it click.
-It should do a slight lock into the black clip inside the spool tension knob.
+It should do a slight lock in to the black clip inside the spool tension knob.
 Once it’s in, you can back off on the spool tension knob.
-On the inside of the metal collar that surrounds the gear/axle, place two drops oil.
+On the inside of the metal collar that surrounds the gear/axle, place two drops of oil.
 You can put the drops anywhere, but I usually put them at opposite ends of each other for even distribution.
 This will help to lube the brake blocks on the spool for smoother casting.

 Set the assembly aside for now.
 Grab the frame and screw on the left faceplate.